 Caramel Sauce FAQ

-To make it thicker, make sure you let it cook for a good 2 minutes after first boil.
-If you want it even thicker, to make candy with, let it continue to cook until the consistency you are after is almost achieved.
-Remember that this caramel sauce will continue to thicken after cooking as it cools.
+To make this caramel sauce thicker, make sure you let it cook for a good 2 minutes after the first boil.
+If you want it even thicker, say for making caramel candy, let it continue to cook until the consistency you are looking for is almost achieved.

 Can I double the recipe?